tetor/tetor.github.io/content/fixed/about.md

 I’m a full-stack web (and software) engineer.
 I’m good at AWS, MongoDB, Chef, Javascript and Python, and write Ruby, Node.js and PHP as well.
 I live in Tokyo, Japan.

-Please feel free to contact me by email.
+Please feel free to contact me by [Gitter](https://gitter.im/tetor) or E-mail.

 ## Work